loyjoy/academy/analytics/kpi/kpi.md

 ## 1. Find your way

-+ You can find your aggregated, tenant-wide KPIs under "Dashboard" at the top of the page and the performance of the individual experience in the view in the respective folders. <br>
++ You can find your aggregated, tenant-wide KPIs under _Dashboard_ at the top of the page and the performance of the individual experience in the view in the respective folders.

-+ By clicking on the chart icon, you can easily access the KPIs of **each experiece** <br>
++ By clicking on the chart icon, you can easily access the KPIs of **each experiece**

 + If you click on the bell icon, you can sign up (or unsubscribe) for a **daily report** by email on the performance of each experience:

 SCREENSHOT

 + There are two tabs in this view: KPI & [Drilldown](/analytics/drill_down/drill_down.md).
 The KPI tab shows the aggregated numbers and general charts for this experience.
-The drilldown tab shows the heatmap depicting which process modules were visited how often and allows you to click on each module to analyze module-specific data.
+The _Drill-down_ tab shows the heatmap depicting which process modules were visited how often and allows you to click on each module to analyze module-specific data.

 SCREENSHOT (tabs)

 ## 2. KPI tab at a glance

 + **Quick help:** When you hover over it, you will get a short reminder of what the tile shows.
-If you want to learn more about the individual areas in the platform backend, click on _Learn_ in the upper corner. </br>
+If you want to learn more about the individual areas in the platform backend, click on _Learn_ in the upper corner.

 SCREENSHOT (learn hat)